Higher order representation stability and ordered configuration spaces of manifolds: Introduction

-\begin{theorem} Let $M$ be a connected noncompact finite type $n$-manifold with $n \geq 2$.
-There is a function $r:\N_0 \m \N_0$ tending to infinity such that for $i \leq \frac{k-1}{2}+r(k)$, \end{theorem} Up to the action of $\fS_k$, the homology group $H_i(F_{k}(M);\Q)$ is generated by the images of $t_*$ and $t'$.
-In other words, Theorem \ref{CEFsurj} says that when the homological degree $i$ is small enough relative the number $k$ of particles, the group $H_i(F_{k}(M);\Q)$ is spanned by classes where at least one particle is stationary near the boundary.
-Theorem \ref{maindecat} says that there is a larger range in which the homology group is spanned by classes where at least one particle is stationary, or two particles are orbiting each other near the boundary.
+Up to the action of $\fS_k$, the homology group $H_i(F_{k}(M);\Q)$ is generated by the images of $t_*$ and $t'$ in a range.
+In other words, Theorem \ref{CEFsurj} says that when the homological degree $i$ is small enough relative to the number $k$ of points, the group $H_i(F_{k}(M);\Q)$ is spanned by classes where at least one point is stationary ``near infinity.''
+Theorem \ref{maindecat} says that there is a larger range in which the homology group is spanned by classes where at least one point is stationary, or two points are orbiting each other ``near infinity.''

+When dim$(M) \geq 3$, we will see that Theorem 1.2 implies an improved representation stability range for the groups $H_i(F_k(M); \Q)$.
+For 2-manifolds, however, this result is a novel form of stability among these homology groups.

-\begin{remark}The idea to study homological degree-shifting stabilization maps originated with the work of Galatius, Kupers, and Randal-Williams \cite{GKRW}.
+\begin{remark}The idea to study homological degree-shifting stabilization maps originated with the work of Galatius--Kupers--Randal-Williams \cite{GKRW1,GKRW2}.
 Their work generalizes classical homological stability, whereas we generalize representation stability.
-See also Hepworth \cite[Theorem B]{HepworthEdge} for a related result on certain families of groups. \end{remark}
+See also Hepworth \cite[Theorem B and C]{HepworthEdge} for a related result. \end{remark}